 Here are some ways to prevent brown discharge while on birth control pills:

-- Consume the pills at the same time every day.
-If you take it much later than the previous day, your hormonal balance will be disturbed and this may cause brown discharge.
+- Take the pills at the same time every day.
+If you take it much later than the previous day, your hormonal balance will be disturbed and it may lead to brown discharge.

 - Do not miss taking the pills.
-If you miss a dose, consult your doctor’s and ask him what should be done for it.
+If you miss a dose, consult your doctor and ask her what should be done for it.
 Missing more than 1 dose continuously can make the birth control pills ineffective and can also cause brown discharge.

 - Do not take over-the-counter birth control pills.
-It is best to take the birth control pills that are specifically prescribed to you by your doctor which contain the right dosage of hormones for your body.
-If you take pills that are not prescribed for you, they will be ineffective against pregnancy and result in brown discharge.
+It is best to take the birth control pills that are specifically prescribed to you by your doctor and contain the right dosage of hormones for your body.
+If you take pills that are not prescribed for you, they will be ineffective and would result in brown discharge.

 - Drink plenty of water.
-Staying hydrated can help in flushing out toxins from the body and prevent brown discharge.
+Staying hydrated can help flush out toxins from your body and prevent brown discharge.

 - Talk to your doctor; he will suggest you the birth control pills that suit your body.
-If the pills are not strong enough, your periods may not be regulated.
-As a result, you will have irregular menstruation and brown discharge.
+If the pills are not strong enough, your periods may not come on time.
+And you might have irregular menstruation and brown discharge.

-Although brown vaginal discharge is a common side-effect of birth control pills, there are some instances when the discharge could indicate a serious health problem.
-You should be seriously concerned if you have a brown discharge in the following circumstances:
+Although brown vaginal discharge is a common side effect of birth control pills, there are some instances when the discharge could indicate a serious health problem.
+You should consult a doctor if you experience the following along with brown discharge:

-- Foul or Fishy Odour: If there is a foul odour emanating from the vagina along with the discharge, you should talk to a doctor soon.
+- Foul or fishy odour: If there is a foul odour emanating from the vagina along with discharge, you should talk to a doctor soon.
 This is usually a sign of infection and may require treatment with antibiotics.

-- Pain or Cramps in the Abdomen: Having brown discharge with abdominal pains is also an indicator of vaginal infections like bacterial vaginosis, trichomoniasis, or chlamydia.
+- Pain or cramps in the abdomen: Having brown discharge with abdominal pain is also an indicator of vaginal infections like bacterial vaginosis, trichomoniasis, or chlamydia.

-- Fever Higher Than 100.4°F: See a doctor immediately if you have a high fever along with brown discharge.
+- Fever Higher Than 100.4°F: Consult your doctor immediately if you have a high fever along with brown discharge.
 This could mean that a vaginal infection is progressing and needs immediate treatment.

-- Symptoms Similar to Flu: If you feel fatigued, lethargic, and have body aches along with a fever and brown discharge, go to the hospital immediately as this may be due to a serious infection.
+- Symptoms similar to flu: If you feel fatigued and experience body pain along with a fever and brown discharge, visit a doctor soon as it could be a sign of a serious infection.

-When you start taking birth control pills, your body makes adjustments to deal with the extra hormones that the pills contain.
-Not all women will experience the same side-effects.
+When you start taking birth control pills, your body will take some time to adjust and deal with the extra hormones that the pills contain.
+Not all women will experience the same side effects.
 Some women may have light spotting, some may get their period twice in one cycle, and some may have brown discharge.
-This is normal; after 6 months, your body gets used to the pills, and spotting or brown discharge will automatically reduce or disappear.
+After 6 months, your body will get used to the pills, and spotting or brown discharge will automatically reduce or disappear.
 However, consult your doctor in case the brown discharge doesn’t clear on its own within a few days.